How do you fix a broken tomato?

 Is there a better invention in the world?
 Pizza made its way into the US in the 1800s thanks to Italian immigrants, and finally, tomatoes were worth eating and potentially being poisoned.

-By definition, a fruit is the edible plant structure of a mature ovary of a flowering plant, usually eaten raw; some are sweet like apples, but the ones that are not sweet, such as tomatoes, cucumbers, peppers, etc., are commonly called vegetables.
-Botanists claim that a fruit is any fleshy material that covers a seed or seeds, whereas a horticulturist's point of view would pose that the tomato is a vegetable plant.
+By definition, a fruit is any fleshy material that covers a seed or seeds for a flowering plant and is usually eaten raw.
+Some fruits are sweet like apples, but the ones that are not sweet, such as tomatoes, cucumbers, peppers, etc., are commonly called vegetables.

 Until the late 1800s, the tomato was classified as a fruit to avoid taxation, but this was changed after the Supreme Court ruled that the tomato is a vegetable and should be taxed accordingly.